Urgent Imperative: The Crucial Role of Near-Term Nuclear Deployment

 By John Wagner, Idaho National Laboratory Director

-As advocates for the environment, national security and U.S. prosperity, it’s important to recognize how far we have come in advancing nuclear energy.
-Recent years have shown increasing public and political support for nuclear power, with bipartisan backing in Congress.
-The U.S. is on the cusp of achievements that could usher in a new era of nuclear energy and reestablish global leadership.
-Our focus has shifted from debating the need for nuclear energy to determining how much more we need, how we can enable first movers and how quickly we can deploy new reactors.
+As an advocate for the environment, national security and U.S. prosperity, I believe it’s important to recognize how far private industry has come in advancing nuclear energy.
+Recent years have shown increased public and political support for nuclear power and the U.S. is now on the cusp of achievements that could usher in a new era of nuclear energy and reestablish our global leadership.
+The focus has shifted from debating the need for nuclear energy to determining how much more we need, how to enable first movers and how to quickly deploy new reactors.

 The world is facing unprecedented energy and security challenges: climate change, infrastructure security, energy transition, access, equity and dramatic growth in electricity demand driven by hyperscale data centers and electrification.
 These challenges are formidable, but through the significant global expansion of nuclear energy, they can be addressed.